jason-dees-kr/schema-registry-next/Organization.md

 			complete-flow-fuel.json
 ```

-In the above structure, all data producer schema libraries will have access to the `shared` directory.
+In the above versionless structure, all data producer schema libraries will have access to the `shared` directory.
 The `shared` directory contains only abstract schema.
 Any schema that inherits from anything in the shared directory (will always use latest | have the option to use any existing version of the schema).
 This depends on if we want to force update or let people update as they wish.

 ## Classes